Asian stocks are mixed as investors assess weakness in the tech sector - ExBulletin

 When Fed Chairman Jerome Powell speaks after the central bank’s rate decision on Wednesday, Deutsche Bank economists say he is likely to point out that more evidence is needed to be confident that inflation will be brought under control.

-Much of the market’s gains earlier this year were also due to a small handful of stocks, particularly those benefiting from Wall Street’s frenzy around artificial intelligence technology.
-Nvidia has more than tripled, for example.
+Besides the Fed meeting, next week will also feature earnings reports from three of the Magnificent Seven companies behind the majority of the S&P 500’s gains this year.
+Alphabet, Meta Platforms and Microsoft will report earnings, and expectations are high after they’ve all soared more than 35% so far this year.

+Another of the seven, Tesla, fell sharply on Thursday despite higher-than-expected profits and revenue on fears of future growth.
+This helped drag the S&P 500 to a loss and the Nasdaq composite to a 2.1% decline.

-The gains were so concentrated that the Nasdaq rebalanced its Nasdaq 100 index before the start of trading on Monday, to lessen the impact of certain stocks on the overall index.
+Major stocks have become so important and their movements have become so influential in the market that the Nasdaq is rebalancing its Nasdaq 100 index before the start of trading on Monday, to lessen the impact of certain stocks on the overall index.

-Seven stocks in particular generated much of the gains for Wall Street, a group known as the Magnificent Seven: Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia and Tesla.
-Their large gains mean they are collectively trading with stock prices 44 times their earnings per share over the past 12 months, according to Savita Subramanian, equity strategist at Bank of America.
+The seven stocks, which also include Amazon, Apple and Nvidia, collectively trade with stock prices 44 times their earnings per share over the past 12 months, according to Savita Subramanian, equity strategist at Bank of America.

 That’s an expensive level relative to history, but other S&P 500 stocks are trading at a more reasonable level of 17 times earnings.
 Stock market gains have widened a bit recently, and Subramanian said in a BofA Global Research report that she expects that to continue.